-Arrival/Departure Time: Students should not arrive at school before 7:15am, except for those who need to study before school and who have made arrangements to do so.
+Arrival/Departure Time: Students should not arrive at school before 7:15am (8:00am on Wednesday), except for those who need to study before school and who have made arrangements to do so.
 Students are to report to the gym.
 After 7:20am students may go to the commons if they are eating breakfast.